fafhrd91/player/README.rst

    ..  ${structure: request.render_tmpl('form:actions')

-`.l` extension is optional in this case.
+`.lt` extension is optional in this case.

 player